tractrac07/hello-world/README.md

-# hello-world
+# hello
-Hello, guiding system for tractor
+guiding system for tractor
+in a first assembly of the autosteer module, after the antenna. once all this works properly, I will move on to mounting an RTK base.